mohamedzakigithub/Crypto-Dashboard/README.md

 ## Description

-This is a React app built with NextJs that fetches data from CoinGecko API endpoints and displays a table with all listed coins and a subset of global market data.
+This is a React app built with NextJs that fetches data from CoinGecko API endpoints and displays a table with all listed coins, trending coins based on trading volume and a subset of global market data.

 ## Packages